OneSignal/OneSignal-Website-SDK/README.md

 `+-- test/`

 Sources for web SDK tests. `entry.js` is the entry point that requires other files.
-Currently unused.

 `+-- dist/`

-Contains the production (minified) and development versions of the transpiled web SDK as well as their separate source map `.map` files.
-Also contains the soloTest file, which is the ES6-transpiled-to-ES5 tests from all the `test/` source files.
+Contains the production (minified & mangled) and development versions of the transpiled web SDK as well as their separate source map `.map` files.
+Also contains the OneSignalSDKTests.js file, which is the ES6-transpiled-to-ES5 tests from all the `test/` source files.

 ## Contributing